Mainz Biomed Forms Agreement With Quest Diagnostics To Provide Clinical Trials Laboratory Services For Colorectal Cancer Screening Test

-BERKELEY, Calif. and MAINZ, Germany, Dec.
-19, 2024 (GLOBE NEWSWIRE) -- Mainz Biomed N.V.
+BERKELEY, US and MAINZ, Germany – December 19, 2024 -- Mainz Biomed N.V.
 (NASDAQ:MYNZ) (“Mainz Biomed” or the“Company”), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today an agreement with Quest Diagnostics (NYSE:DGX), a leading provider of diagnostic information services, to support commercialization of Mainz Biomed's NextGen screening test for colorectal cancer.

 Mainz Biomed's stool-based ColoAlert test is designed to detect colorectal cancer tumor DNA to aid in identifying colorectal cancer in early stages.
 Through polymerase chain reaction (PCR) technology, a small sample of DNA can be examined through a patient's stool sample to identify genetic mutations that may lead to a cancer diagnosis.
 Mainz Biomed's ColoAlert test has shown promising sensitivity and specificity in identifying colorectal cancer, including advanced adenomas, in preliminary data.